Some classical properties of the non-abelian Yang-Mills theories: Conclusions

-In the second part of the paper, we have obtained the equations of motion for the SU(3) Yang-Mills theory with color charge sources analogous to the Maxwell's equations for the electrodynamics with electric charge sources.
+In this paper we have obtained the equations of motion for the SU(3) Yang-Mills theory including color charge sources in an analogue way as the Maxwell's equations are obtained for the electrodynamics including electric charge sources.
 These non-abelian Maxwell's equations have been obtained for the SU(3) Yang-Mills theory, but they are directly extended for a SU(N) Yang-Mills theory.
-We have found that the Maxwell's equations do not only depend on $\vec{E}^a$ and $\vec{B}^a$ but also on $\vec{A}^a$ and $A^a_0$.
+We have found that Maxwell's equations do not only depend on $\vec{E}^a$ and $\vec{B}^a$ but also on $\vec{A}^a$ and $A^a_0$.
 From the divergences of $\vec{E}^a$ and $\vec{B}^a$, it is possible to conclude that there exist sources of electric and magnetic color fields which are not fermions.
-It is possible to see that the bosonic field is charged and simultaneously is source of magnetic field, i. e. the gluonic fields have color charge.
-Additionally, as the divergence of $\vec{B}^a$ non vanishing then there exist color magnetic monopoles and the sources are not the quarks.
-As happens with the gauge potential in the electrodynamics, the electric and magnetic color field are not gauge invariant.
-By these reason these fields have not a physical meaning.
+It is possible to see that the bosonic fields are charged and simultaneously are sources of magnetic fields, i. e. the gluonic fields have color charge.
+Moreover, as the divergence of $\vec{B}^a$ non vanishing then there exist color magnetic monopoles and the sources are the gluons but not the quarks.
+As happens with the gauge potential in electrodynamics, we have also found that the electric and magnetic color fields are not gauge invariant.
+For these reason these fields do not have any physical meaning.

 Finally, we have presented the integral formulation of non-abelian Maxwell's equations by using both the Gauss-Ostrogradski theorem and the Stokes theorem.
 For these, we have first built the continuity equation and then we have introduced the energy-momentum tensor as a function of electric and magnetic color fields.
 We have found that the energy-momentum tensor has the same interpretation as in electrodynamics.